vandersonmota/fcreplay/README.md

 For this project [Open Broadcaster Software](https://obsproject.com/) is used to encode the video.

-The i3 window manager is used to ensure that the ggpofba-ng window is always in the same place, and have preconfigured OBS to record that area.
+The i3 window manager is used to ensure that the fcadefbneo window is always in the same place, and have preconfigured OBS to record that area.

 This is all done in a headless X11 session